shihyuntang/mywebsite-hugo-/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I am Shih-Yun Tang (湯士昀) from Taiwan.
-I am currently a Ph.D. candidate at the Northern Arizona University (NAU) Department of Astronomy and Planetary Science.
-I am working with Dr. [Lisa Prato](http://www2.lowell.edu/users/lprato/) at the Lowell Observatory on using NIR and optical spectra to search for the youngest exoplanets around T Tauri stars.
-Meanwhile, I am also working with Prof. [Tyler Robinson](https://hablabnet.wordpress.com/people/robinson/) at NAU to model ultracool objects' atmosphere using the 1D radiative-convective model.
-Lastly, as my side project, I am also working with Prof. Xiaoying Pang on using Gaia data to study stellar groups in the solar neighborhood.
+Hi, I am Tang, Shih-Yun (湯士昀) from Taiwan, cuently a Ph.D. student at the Rice University Department of Physics and Astronomy.
+I work with  Dr. [Lisa Prato](http://www2.lowell.edu/users/lprato/) at the Lowell Observatory and Prof. [Christopher Johns-Krull](http://www.ruf.rice.edu/~cmj/) at Rice using NIR and optical spectra to search for the youngest exoplanets around T Tauri stars.
+This project not involves the development of a precision RV pipeline but also brings my focus to identify and isolate the star spot(s) induced RV signal on these young active stars.
+Meanwhile, as my side project, I am also working with Prof. Xiaoying Pang on using Gaia data to study stellar groups in the solar neighborhood.

 I completed my B.A. and M.S. in Physics at the National Central University (NCU), Taiwan.
 My first research project was to characterize the stellar and substellar members in the Coma Berenices star cluster with Prof. [Wen-Ping Chen](https://www.astro.ncu.edu.tw/~wchen/wp_chen/index.htm) as an undergraduate.
-Later, as my Master's thesis, I was among the first to discover the tidal tails of the Coma Berenices star cluster.
+Later, as my Master's thesis, I was the first to discover the tidal tails of the Coma Berenices star cluster.